JiaweiZhuang/jiaweizhuang.github.io/blog/personal-website-with-jupyter-support-using-nikola-and-github-page/index.rst

 Most posts mention deployment at the last but I feel it necessary to mention it at the very beginning.

 - A well version-controlled ``src`` branch, with only core files and meaningful commit messages.
 - A automatically generated ``master`` branch for deployment.
 With messy html files but you never need to care.
 With only `auto commit` messages and comprehensible commit history.

+Caveat: The deployment branch will use all the files on the current directory, not the most recent commit in the ``src`` branch!

 Change theme
 ============